mstrens/oXs_on_RP2040/README.md

 For more information, please look at document "fields per protocol.txt" in folder "doc"

+When a baro sensor and an airspeed sensor are both used, oXs calculates 2 vertical speeds:
+* the normal one based only on the baro sensor; this one is always transmitted
+* an airspeed compensated Vspeed (=dte) that take care of the variation of airspeed.

+You can use a channel to control the way airspeed compensated Vspeed is calculated and/or transmitted.

+First you have to send a command ACC (via the PC) to specify the channel being used (1...16).

+You must use a protocol/wiring (like Sbus, Fbus, Exbus, ...) that allows the Rx to communicate the RC channel values to oXs.

+Then, depending on the value sent by the Tx on the selected channel, oXs manages the airspeed compensated Vspeed in different ways:
+* if the value is around the center position, oXs uses a default coefficient (defined in config.h file as 1.15) to calculate compensated Vspeed and transmit it.
+* if the value is largely positive, oXs uses it to adapt the coefficient (from 0.9 up to 1.4).
+Assigning e.g. a slider to this channel allows you adjust the coefficient while flying to find the best value.
+* if the value is largely negative, oXs sent the "normal" Vspeed in the field foreseen for compensated Vspeed.
+So even if vario tone is based on compensated Vspeed telemetry field, you can switch while flying between the 2 Vspeed (with a switch on the TX).

+Note: you can use the FV command to know the current coefficient.
+This allow you to check that your Tx sent a Rc channel value that match the expected goal and indeed required, adjust your Tx settings.
 ## ------------------ Led -------------------
 When a RP2040-Zero is used, the firmware will handle a RGB led (internally connected to gpio16).
 * when config is wrong, led is red and ON.